 - it’s more the difference between a strong rock performance as a listener and rock as a novelty + i think he deserves a win eventually

-- wounds (don’t wanna fall) - ant & minimal wind: duet with a lot of heart, perhaps this is my own observation but the harmonies seem to gradually become more aligned over the song (3.5/5)
+- wounds (don’t wanna fall) - ant & minimal wind: duet with a lot of heart, perhaps this is my own observation but the harmonies seem to gradually become more aligned over the song. definitely some imperfections in its execution but i appreciate it (3.5/5)

-- taevas jäi üles - grete paia: reminds me of denmark 2025 in the sense that by the song itself being an established trope, the focus is shifted to her vocals, including a very intentional whistle note. this approach to a vocal-centric performance works by virtue of contrasts between a dynamic edm instrumental and her ethereal voice (3.25-3.5/5) - honestly it’s still generic
+- taevas jäi üles - grete paia: i agree with the criticism of it being somewhat messy and generic, but i’m surprised that i like it as a package. by the song itself being an established trope, the focus is shifted to her vocals, including a very intentional whistle note. this approach to a vocal-centric performance works by virtue of contrasts between a dynamic edm instrumental and her ethereal voice (3.25 - 3.5/5)

 - the game - getter jaani: catchy pop song, energy felt unsustained at parts - final chorus should have been more spectacular and crowd engagement claps in the bridge did not build up to anything, overall i’m not a fan of instrumentals being the hook (3.25/5)